pmadhav82/React-redux/react-redux.md

  And, based on status we have showed UI component.

+## RTK Query
+As per official [redux](https://redux-toolkit.js.org/) website, RTK Query is a powerfull data fetching and catching tool.
+It is designed to simplify common cases for loading data in a web application, which elimates the hand-write data fetching and catching login.

 ## Conclusion
 We have learned a basic about react-redux and redux toolkit.
 I would like to mentioned some key notes from official [redux](https://redux-toolkit.js.org/) website  at the end.